-BI 112S Introductory Physiology, or

-BI 223 & Anatomy & Physiology I, and
+BI 112S Introductory Physiology, or BI 223 & Anatomy & Physiology I, and

-BI 224 Anatomy & Physiology II

-SO 332 Perspectives on Aging

-SO 440V Perspectives on the Health Care System

 Gender Studies Minor

 Gender Studies is an interdisciplinary liberal arts minor offered through the Divisions of Arts and Sciences and Social Sciences.
 It is designed to prepare students in any discipline to conduct research in gender studies, and to expand the scope and perspective of any professional activity to include women, and related gender-based issues.